patriciatran/tnseq/README.md

 ## Scripts folders
 - `set_up.sh`: a bash script that takes in as an argument your netID and a project name.
 Will create all the input and output folder structure needed for this pipeline.
+- `make_custom_dag.sh`: a bash script that will create a DAG for each sample
+- `create_main_dag.sh`: a bash script that will create a "super DAG" based off the .dag files you created using `make_custom_dag.sh`.

 -`01-cutadapt.sub`: cutadapt script that takes trim the adapter off of the FASTQ file.
 For example, `mysequenceADAPTERsomethingelse`, will keep `mysequence` only.
 - `02-index_ref.sub`: Builds the genome index file for the reference genome, to prepare for mapping.
 - `03-map-to-ref.sub`: Maps a sample to the reference genome.